madebits/madebits.github.io/r/linux-csman.md

 sudo csman.sh c n1
 ```

 The close command will try to undo all effects of open.
 It can be run more than once in case something does work on first time.
+Any open applications accessing files in mounted volume will be killed.

-To close all `csman.sh` open containers use `closeAll`, `ca` or `x`:
+To close all `csman.sh` open containers use `closeAll`, `ca`, or `x` command (the `x` command also removes session data if any):

 ```bash
 sudo csman.sh x